 I've also taken an interest in so-called Climate Change (aka “Catastrophic Anthropogenic Global Warming”).
 Initially an interesting

 academic scientific discussion, the subject got hijacked by activists and the left-wing media, and finally by the politicians.
 I decided to

-and found that it was non-problematic.
+investigate its veracity, and found that it was non-problematic.
 We've got bigger problems to sort out!